QuickBlox/QMChatViewController-ios/README.md

 # Dependencies
 - TTTAttributedLabel (If you are using pods, add this to your Podfile - *pod 'TTTAttributedLabel', :git => 'https://github.com/TTTAttributedLabel/TTTAttributedLabel.git'*)
-- Quickblox iOS SDK v2.0+ (If you are using pods, add this to your Podfile - *pod 'QuickBlox', '2.3'*)
+- Quickblox iOS SDK v2.0+ (If you are using pods, add this to your Podfile - *pod 'QuickBlox'*)

 #Features